PoisotLab/ms_network_prediction/manuscript.md

 two---one which is used to fit the model (called the _training_ set) and one used to validate its predictive accuracy on the data that it hasn't "seen" yet (called the _test_ set) [@Bishop2006PatRec].
-This procedure is often repeated for different subdivisions of the dataset [@Arlot2010SurCro].
+This procedure is often repeated across different test and training subdivisions of the dataset to determine the uncertainty associated with our measurement due to our choice of test and training sets [@Arlot2010SurCro], in the same conceptual vein as data bootstrapping.

-We still have define what _predictive accuracy_ means in the contexts of interaction network prediction.
+We still have define what _predictive accuracy_ means in the context of interaction network prediction.
 In the proof-of-concept, we used a neural-network to perform binary classification by predicting the presence/absence of an interaction between any two species.
 There are two ways